AryanCodesDS/Uta-music-streaming/README.md

-Here’s the updated README file with additional sections for installation, usage, contributing, and license:

----

 # UTA - A MUSIC STREAMING APP

 UTA🎵 is a multi-user desktop web application designed for music streaming and reading lyrics.
 It offers functionalities for both general users and creators, providing a comprehensive platform for music enthusiasts.